-- Assessment for learning is used: - daily within class to identify children needing Keep-up support - weekly in the Review lesson to assess gaps, address these immediately and secure fluency of GPCs, words and spellings. - Summative assessment is used: - every six weeks to assess progress, to identify gaps in learning that need to be addressed, to identify any children needing additional support and to plan the Keep-up support that they need. - by SLT and scrutinised to narrow attainment gaps between different groups of children and so that any additional support for teachers can be put into place. - The Little Wandle placement assessment is used: - with any child new to the school to quickly identify any gaps in their phonic knowledge and provide appropriate extra teaching.
+- Assessment for learning is used: - o daily within class to identify children needing Keep-up support - weekly in the Review lesson to assess gaps, address these immediately and secure fluency of GPCs, words and spellings. - Summative assessment is used: - every six weeks to assess progress, to identify gaps in learning that need to be addressed, to identify any children needing additional support and to plan the Keep-up support that they need.

+- by SLT and scrutinised through the Little Wandle Letters and Sounds Revised assessment tracker, to narrow attainment gaps between different groups of children and so that any additional support for teachers can be put into place. - The Little Wandle Letters and Sounds Revised placement assessment is used: - with any child new to the school to quickly identify any gaps in their phonic knowledge and plan provide appropriate extra teaching.